This extension is not available on the February 5 and September 17, 2021 departures.

 Day 18 PUNO–JULIACA–LIMA

-En route to Juliaca, stop at the pre-Incan burial grounds of SILLUSTANI.
+En route to Juliaca, stop at the pre-Incan burial grounds of Sillustani.
 See the above-ground tombs, chullpas, in which the Aymara Indians buried their high priests.
-You will be welcomed into one of the locals’ HOMES for an inside look at life here.
+You will be welcomed into a local home for an inside look at life here.
 Fly to Lima and transfer to your hotel.

 Day 19 LIMA–QUITO, ECUADOR